-The rider training covers the crucial skills you need to stay safe when riding.
+The coaching covers the crucial skills you need to stay safe when riding.
 It is purpose-designed for scooter riders, concentrating on urban riding and commuting including:

 - Positioning to see and be seen.